 - Critically and intelligently read psychological research literature.

 - Lab exercises, in each lab session (20) [LO 1,2,3,4]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Two hours of lectures per week and 20 hours of laboratories spread across the semester
+- Approximately 3 hours a combination of live (lectures/Q&A/Quiz) and pre-recorded activities (lectures) per week; and 16 hours of laboratories spread across the semester.

 Requisite and Incompatibility

 Tuition fees are for the academic year indicated at the top of the page.

 Commonwealth Support (CSP) Students